pydanny/daniel.feldroy.com/posts/2026/2026-03-concussion-symptoms-update.md

 - twoscoops
 - book
 - writing
+- health
 title: Concussion Symptoms Update
 ---

 It's been just over two months since I got injured.
-These days I usually wake up clear headed and with no symptoms.
+These days I usually wake up mostly clear headed and with no symptoms.
 I can go about my day and do activities, but I must avoid triggers.
 Unfortunately the triggers ruin me until I get several hours of rest.

 What doesn't affect me is focused, creative pursuits like fiction writing.
 I can pump out fiction nonstop without any adverse consequences.
-Thanks to that quirk of my injury, I'm putting out [my first novel in ~8 years](https://andurilharkness.com), which I'm writing under a psuedonym.
+Thanks to that quirk of my injury, I'm putting out my first novel in ~8 years.
 While that is awesome, it remains to be seen if I will find the same success with fiction that I have had writing non-fiction like [Two Scoops of Django](https://daniel.feldroy.com/books/tech).

 Okay, here's the nitty gritty of what's causing me problems today.